-There are a number of new accounting standards and amendments issued, but not yet effective, none of which have been early adopted by the Consolidated Entity.
+There are a number of new accounting standards and amendments issued, but not yet effective, none of which have been early adopted by the Company.

-The Consolidated Entity intends to adopt new, revised or amending Accounting Standards and Interpretations in the operating year commencing 1 July after the effective date of the relevant standards and interpretations as set out below.
-The new standards and amendments, when applied in future periods are not expected to have a material impact on the financial position of the Consolidated Entity, except where noted below.
+The Company intends to adopt new, revised or amending Accounting Standards and Interpretations in the operating year commencing 1 July after the effective date of the relevant standards and interpretations as set out below.
+The new standards and amendments, when applied in future periods are not expected to have a material impact on the financial position of the Company, except where noted below.

-Effective date Operative year ending - AASB 17 Insurance Contracts 1 January 2023 30 June 2024 - AASB 2020-1 Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-current 1 January 2022 30 June 2023 - AASB 2020-3 Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments 1 January 2022 30 June 2023 - AASB 2021-2 Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of 1 January 2023 30 June 2024 - AASB 2021-5 Amendments to Australian Accounting Deferred Tax related to Assets and Liabilities arising 1 January 2023 30 June 2024
+Effective date Operative year ending - AASB 17 Insurance Contracts 1 January 2023 30 June 2024 AASB 2020-1 Amendments to Australian Accounting - Standards - Classification of Liabilities as Current or Non-current 1 January 2022 30 June 2023 AASB 2020-3 Amendments to Australian Accounting - Standards - Annual Improvements 2018-2020 and Other Amendments 1 January 2022 30 June 2023 AASB 2021-2 Amendments to Australian Accounting - Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates 1 January 2023 30 June 2024 AASB 2021-5 Amendments to Australian Accounting - Standards - Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 30 June 2024